prometheus/prometheus/tsdb/docs/format/head_chunks.md

 # Chunk

-Unlike chunks in the on-disk blocks, here we additionally store series reference that the chunks belongs to and the mint/maxt of the chunks.
-This is because we don't have an index associated with these chunks, hence these meta information are used while replaying the chunks.
+Unlike chunks in the on-disk blocks, here we additionally the store series reference that each chunk belongs to and the mint/maxt of the chunks.
+This is because we don't have an index associated with these chunks, hence this metadata is used while replaying the chunks.

 ```
 ┌─────────────────────┬───────────────────────┬───────────────────────┬───────────────────┬───────────────┬──────────────┬────────────────┐